Retail Cannabis in Kamloops

-The City is currently working on amendments to certain bylaws in anticipation of the upcoming legalization of non-medical cannabis.
+The City is currently working on regulations in anticipation of the upcoming legalization of non-medical cannabis.
 Regulations will be tailored to best suit our community while working within the federal and provincial legislative frameworks.

-The City will not accept applications for private non-medicdal cannabis retail stores until the federal and provincial regulations have been fully implemented.
+The City will not accept applications for private non-medical cannabis retail stores until the federal and provincial regulations have been fully implemented.